jnguyenbee/CS4393UIProject/README.md

 - Everytime an admin edits a product and when a user writes a review, you will not be able to see the modifications unless you go back to the home page and manually refresh the page.

 Sign up page:
-    - Automatically goes into the login page whether the registration is successful or not.
+-Atomatically goes into the login page whether the registration is successful or not.
     - When the person clicks the "Sign up" button, the user isn't given a message whether the sign up was successful or not.
 Contact Us page:
     - When the clear button is pressed, it does not clear message.